wadlo/Godot-Shapes-and-Lines/README.md

 # License

-All contents of this project and non-image files are licensed under the attached MIT license.
+All contents of this project are licensed under the attached MIT license.

 ### Attribution